-Hide and Seek can be used with or without a displayed avatar tracking the patient's body as it primarily relies on cervical proprioception and range of motion (ROM).
-Hide and Seek puts the patient in a pastoral setting with a number of animated animals that react to the patient's acknowledgement of them.
+Hide and Seek can be used with or without a displayed avatar tracking the patient's upper body as it primarily relies on head movement and visual scanning ability.
+Hide and Seek puts the patient in a pastoral setting with a number of animated animals that react to the patient's acknowledgment of them.
+This is both the first and last experience for the patient.
+At the end of the patient's session, the patient can visualize the overall progress they made during the session in the form of virtual "rewards."
+Patients "find" a little penguin by hovering a blue "gaze pointer" on the penguin by turning and rotating their head to exercise their cervical range of motion.

-Visually scanning the environment, patients are tasked with finding a small penguin by hovering a blue gaze pointer on the penguin by turning and rotating their head to exercise their cervical range of motion.
 The penguin will then disappear and reappear in a different location.
-The pointer is positioned to represent the patient's vertical midline and is itself a useful tool as some patients in neurorehabilitation have lost their sense of body position resulting in "midline shift."
+The pointer is positioned to represent the patient's upper body vertical midline and is itself a useful tool as some patients in neurorehabilitation have lost their sense of body position resulting in "midline shift."
 The blue pointer provides a visual, external cue to their true body midline helping them relearn centering themselves.
-Hide and Seek encourages visual scanning of the patient's environment, an important functional ability, and cognitive recognition of nameable animals, objects, and environmental locations in their immediate surroundings.
-At the end of the patient's session, the patient can visualize overall progress they made during the session in the form of virtual "rewards."
+The Hide and Seek exercise encourages visual scanning of their environment, an important functional ability, and cognitive recognition of nameable animals, objects, and environmental locations in their immediate surrounding.

-HCPs may adjust various activity parameters using the Therapy View application.
+HCPs may adjust various activity parameters through the tablet.